ivan-radic/udl-documentation/docs/keywords.md

 ## Single quotes around multi-part keywords

 Now, what if you want to limit multi-part keywords to be recognized only on the same line?
 You can do that simply by using single quotes instead of double quotes.
-So, if you define 'else if', than 'else' and 'if' can be separated by any number of spaces and tabs, but **not new lines**.
+So, if you define "else if", than "else" and "if" can be separated by any number of spaces and tabs, but **not new lines**.
 This is important if you are defining multi-part keywords that are embedded (nested) in line comments.

 ## Prefix mode